ronin-alpha-code/GraphQL-Blog/README.md

   - Added Login and SignUp methods as mutations and token generation.
   - Handled Errors.
   - Added validations in User model.
+  - Added encoding and decoding of jwt for session control.
+  - Added token handling for user crud operation.
 ### Prerequisites

 - Ruby on Rails